-The income before tax, corresponding to the proportion on the income of Anglo American Sur S.A. recognized for the period ended June 30, 2023, was a loss of ThUS\$ 12,291 (June 30, 2022, profit of ThUS\$ 68,383) while the adjustment to such income corresponding to the depreciation and write-offs of the fair values of the net assets of such company recognized at the acquisition date, resulted in a lower income before tax of ThUS\$ 4,919 (June 30, 2022 loss of ThUS\$ 3,883) and is being deducted from "Share of net income of associates and joint ventures accounted for using the equity method" in the consolidated statement of comprehensive income.
+The income before tax, corresponding to the proportion on the income of Anglo American Sur S.A. recognized for the period ended September 30, 2023 was a loss of ThUS\$ 23,749 (September 30, 2022: profit of ThUS\$ 61,881) Codelco also recognized an adjustment to such income corresponding to the depreciation and write-offs of the fair values of the net assets of such company originated at the acquisition date which resulted in a lower income before tax of ThUS\$ 7,012 (September 30, 2022: loss of ThUS\$ 5,879).
+In addition, Codelco recognized a loss of ThUS\$120,759 for the deferred tax liability associated with the effect of the new Royalty Law (Law No. 21591) on the aforementioned fair values of net assets.
+Both adjustments are deducted from "Share in income (loss) of associates and joint ventures accounted for using the equity method" in the consolidated statement of comprehensive income.